CCCofficial/Bromoform_Membrane/README.md

 # Bromoform_Membrane

 ## Project Overview
-This project offers sample codes for applying multiple analyses to trajectory data obtained from Molecular Dynamics simulations of bromoform molecules.
-Also included are the bromoform topology and parameter files in CHARMM format, available for download.
+This project offers sample codes for applying multiple analyses to trajectory data obtained from Molecular Dynamics (MD) simulations of bromoform molecules.
+Also included are the bromoform topology and parameter files in CHARMM format, available for download and use in MD simulation.

 ## Table of Contents